martinlynge/bit-docs/content/tutorial/react-tutorial.md

 ### In this tutorial you'll learn

-- How to share a React component from one project's repository to a different project using Bit
+- How to share a React component from one project's repository to a different one using Bit
 - How to integrate building tools into a React component
 - How to export a React component to a remote [Bit Scope](/docs/scopes-on-bitsrc.html#scopes)
-- How to update your React components using Bit
+- How to update a React component using Bit
+- How to render a React component for preview

 We have created an [example project](https://github.com/teambit/tutorial-react) containing two directories, both created with [create-react-app](https://github.com/facebookincubator/create-react-app).